 Present Situation of Men’s Rights

-Vision for men’s rights
+The vision for men’s rights

 Message for young MRAs

-1. Counselling of victims in his community centre.
+1. Counseling of victims in his community center.
 Provides guidance, coaching to victims, follow through in cases, help in risk analysis for damages (legal, economic etc.).
 Also provides emotional support to victims.
 These victims are mainly male victims in office, marriage or even in their own homes.
 His prime area of focus is men as he believes that once men in the society are empowered, women will also be empowered.

-2. Spreading awareness of men’s issues through a) blogging, b) Media Debates, c) organising awareness events, d) helping others to do so by providing content material, e) interacting with various govt. interfaces.
-He has submitted two research papers to Karnataka Law Commission to make arrest as last resort in 498a cases after permission of DCP / SP and try to resolve such issues through meditation and f) Writing books.
+2. Spreading awareness of men’s issues through a) blogging, b) Media Debates, c) organizing awareness events, d) helping others to do so by providing content material, e) interacting with various govt. interfaces.
+He has submitted two research papers to Karnataka Law Commission to make an arrest as last resort in 498a cases after permission of DCP / SP and try to resolve such issues through meditation and f) Writing books.

 3. Training new people at various levels. e.g. Understanding the ideology of the movement, understanding the concept of misandry (male hatred), empowering oneself to face crucial situations powerfully (live coaching).